Bacillus Calmette-Guerin (BCG, TICE®, TheraCys®)

 How to Take Bacillus Calmette-Guerin

 BCG is given directly into the bladder (intravesically) through a catheter.
 A urinary catheter is inserted through the urethra (the tube which carries urine from the bladder to the outside the body), into the bladder.
 The BCG solution is injected into the catheter, which is then closed off, allowing the medication to remain in the bladder.
 The catheter may be removed or remain in place for the time the BCG remains in the bladder.
 The patient is encouraged to roll from side to side and to lie on his/her back to help the medication reach all areas of the bladder.
 After a predetermined time (usually about 2 hours) the catheter is unclamped, the fluid is drained, and the catheter is removed.
+If the catheter was already removed you will be asked to void/urinate.
 Treatments are usually given on a weekly basis, for 6 weeks, followed by treatments once a month, for 6 to 12 months.
 Your doctor will determine your exact treatment schedule and dose.

 Safety Considerations When Receiving BCG

 Limit your fluid intake for 4 hours before the procedure so you will be able to hold the medication in your bladder during the treatment.
+Empty or drain your bladder before the procedure to also make sure you can hold the medication in your bladder during treatment.
 Do not drink caffeinated drinks for 4 to 6 hours before and for 2 hours after the procedure.
 Caffeine has a diuretic (need to urinate) and irritant effect, which could make the treatment difficult.

 To avoid transmission of BCG to others, for 6 hours after treatment patients should void (urinate) while seated to avoid splashing of urine.
 Urine voided during this time should be disinfected with 2 cups of household bleach into the toilet water and letting it stand for 15-20 minutes before flushing.